-METHODS: This retrospective study included one hundred Syrian refugees and one hundred Turkish pregnant women who gave birth in Zeynep Kamil Womens and Childrens Disease Training and Research Hospital, conducted between January 2015-August 2018.
-The primary goal was to figure out whether the pregnant women get enough healthcare and the effects on maternal and early neonatal outcomes.
+METHODS: This retrospective study included 100 Syrian refugees and 100 Turkish pregnant women who gave birth in University of Health Sciences, Zeynep Kamil Maternity and Childrens Training and Research Hospital, conducted between January 2015 and August 2018.
+The primary goal was to figure out whether the pregnant wom-en get enough healthcare and the effects on maternal and early neonatal outcomes.

-RESULTS: Syrian pregnants hemoglobin, hematocrit and mean corpuscular volume values was found to be lower than the Turkish women but not lower than the lower limit accepted for anemia during pregnancy.
+RESULTS: Syrian pregnants hemoglobin, hematocrit, and mean corpuscular volume values were found to be lower than the Turkish women but not lower than the lower limit accepted for anemia during pregnancy.
 The rate of having antenatal screening tests and the mean number of hospitalizations was significantly lower among Syrian pregnant women than that of Turkish pregnant women.